Sugar Rises on Expectations of Rain Delaying the Harvest in Brazil

-Sugar futures gained Monday, snapping a nine-day losing streak, as Brazilian rainfalls are expected to finally cause some harvest interruptions.
+Sugar futures rallied Monday, snapping a nine-day losing streak, as Brazilian rainfalls are expected to finally cause some harvest interruptions.

 Continue Reading Below

-Raw sugar for October delivery was up 0.8% at 13.30 cents a pound on the ICE Futures U.S. exchange, on track to post the first day of gains after losing for nine consecutive sessions due to the prospects of record sugar production in Brazil.
+Raw sugar for October delivery was up 2.3% to settle at 13.50 cents a pound on the ICE Futures U.S. exchange, marking its first day of gains after losing for nine consecutive sessions due to the prospects of record sugar production in Brazil.

 In Brazil, the world's largest sugar exporter, the weather forecast says that rainfall this week will be frequent and abundant from southern Sao Paulo to Rio Grande do Sul and northwest into Mato Grosso do Sul and portions of both Bolivia and Paraguay, which will affect the sugarcane crops, according to Michael McDougall, director of commodities agency at Societe Generale SA.